Dubai: Tourism and retail

 Dubai Creek Park in Dubai Creek also plays a vital role in Dubai tourism as it showcases some of the most famous tourist attractions in Dubai such as the Dolphinarium, Cable Car, Camel Ride, Horse Carriage, and Exotic Birds Shows.

 Dubai has a wide range of parks like Safa Park, Mushrif Park, and Hamriya Park.
 Each is uniquely distinctive.
 Mushrif Park showcases different houses from around the world.
-A visitor can check out the architectural features of the outside as well as the inside of each house.
+A visitor can view the architectural features of both the exterior and interior of each home.

 Some of the most popular beaches in Dubai are Umm Suqeim Beach, Al Mamzar Beach Park, JBR Open Beach, Kite Beach, Black Palace Beach, and Royal Island Beach Club.
-Mastercard's Global Destination Cities Index 2019 found that tourists spend more in Dubai than in any other country.
-In 2018, the country topped the list for the fourth year in a row with a total spend of $30.82 billion.
-The average spend per day was found to be $553.
+Mastercard's Global Destination Cities Index 2019 found that tourists spend more in Dubai than in any other city.
+In 2018, the country topped the list for the fourth consecutive year, with total spend of $30.82 billion.
+The average daily spend was $553.

 In 2019, Dubai loosened its liquor laws, allowing tourists to purchase alcohol from state-controlled stores.
 Previously, alcohol was accessible only to locals with special licences.
 The policy shift came as the United Arab Emirates witnessed a severe economic crisis that led to a drop in alcohol sales by volume.

-In 2021, the UAE was ranked amongst the 20 most dangerous places for LGBTQ tourists to visit.
+In 2021, the UAE was ranked among the 20 most dangerous places for LGBTQ tourists to visit.
 In 2022, several LGBTQ tourists who travelled to Dubai were deported.
-In March 2022, Thai transgender model Rachaya Noppakaroon visited Dubai to perform at the Expo 2020 but was sent back because her passport gave her sex as male.
+In March 2022, Thai transgender model Rachaya Noppakaroon visited Dubai to perform at the Expo 2020, but was sent back because her passport gave her sex as male.
 In another case, a French influencer on TikTok and Snapchat, Ibrahim Godin, was sent back from Dubai because the authorities assumed his male friend travelling with him was his boyfriend.
-Ibrahim filed a complaint for "public defamation because of sexual orientation" and an investigation was opened by the Vesoul police.
+Ibrahim filed a complaint for "public defamation because of sexual orientation", and an investigation was opened by the Vesoul police.
 He said, "Dubai is not all pretty, all rosy as we see on social networks."